-Currently, to attend in-person services and other indoor activities, we expect you to wear a well-fitting, high-quality mask (N95, KN95, KF94); and adhere to safety protocols for in-person services.
-We expect you to stay home if you are sick or have been exposed to COVID or other contagious illnesses we expect you to stay home and invite you to participate on zoom from the comfort of your home.
+Currently, to attend in-person services and other indoor activities, we expect you to bring and wear a well-fitting, high-quality mask (N95, KN95, KF94); and adhere to safety protocols for in-person services.
+We do remove masks during our after service coffee hour.
+If you are sick or have been exposed to COVID or other contagious illnesses we expect you to stay home and invite you to participate on zoom from the comfort of your home.
 Also, please contact the office if you discover you were exposed to COVID (or other highly contagious disease) shortly before or while attending Emerson in-person.
 Future changes will be based on the status of the virus, scientific findings, and our Unitarian Universalist principles.

 When Meeting In-Person: Before you join ANY in-person gathering (small, large, at church or elsewhere), we encourage you to covenant with everyone in your group, ensuring that each person is aware of and comfortable with the safety precaution levels for the gathering.
 The UUA’s Guidance for Gathering in Covenantal Community (under our Community menu above) may be helpful.